 It was remarked that this mode is basically only helpful for intra.

 It was remarked that it would be nice to bring up the gain for joint chroma coding, and that CE7-2.1 was the simplest approach to do that.
+See additional notes in section 11.X, wherein it was agreed that action is justified to resolve an issue left open at the previous meeting regarding details of how joint chroma mode should operate.

-Decision (to improve the joint chroma mode coding efficiency): Adopt CE7-2.1 from JVET-O0105.
+Decision (closing an open detail in the joint chroma mode): Adopt CE7-2.1 from JVET-O0105.

 Category 3 is for transform skip residual coding.